-Several factors led to the website's potential as a communication medium to attract donations.
+Several factors led to website potential as a communication medium to attract donations.
 As of January 2021, there are 4.66 billion active internet users worldwide.
-Asia has the highest number of internet users, with 2.3 billion users (Johnson, 2021).
-According to the Malaysian Communications and Multimedia Commission report in 2020, 88.7 per cent of the Malaysian population are internet users.
-The statistics indicate that almost everyone in Malaysia is using the internet.
-Therefore, it provides a more significant opportunity for the NPO, which has enormous Internet users, to reach potential donors directly.
-As a result, the NPO has an immense opportunity to promote its social goal to the public (Bilgihan & Bujisic, 2015).
+Asia has the highest internet users, with 2.3 billion users (Johnson, 2021).
+According to the Malaysian Communications and Multimedia Commission report in 2020, 88.7 percents of the Malaysian population are internet users.
+The statistics indicated that almost everyone in Malaysia is using the internet.
+Therefore, it provides a more significant opportunity for the NPO with enormous Internet users to reach potential donors directly.
+As a result, the NPO has a more immense opportunity to promote their social goal to the public (Bilgihan & Bujisic, 2015).
 Thus, the NPO must take advantage of the website.
-A website is an ideal communication medium because it is suitable for sharing ideas, is easy to access, and reduces communication costs, travel, and operations (Sharma & Baoku, 2013).
+A website is an ideal communication medium because it is suitable for sharing ideas, is easy to access, and reduces communication cost, travel, and operation (Sharma & Baoku, 2013).
 Besides, a website also allows an organisation to cater to user inquiries effectively (Sharma & Lijuan, 2015).
 For some organisations, the website is used for marketing purposes because of its ability to reach a broader community (Taddeo & Barnes, 2014).

 The website's potential to attract donations relies on its quality.
 The term website quality is usually referred to as the form of web design, its reliability and fulfilment, privacy and security, and customer service (Kouser, Niazi, & Bakari, 2018).
-The definition indicates that website quality refers to the essential concepts that a website must have and be liked by Internet users.
-Thus, this study applied six quality dimensions from the Delone and McLean (D&M Model) and the Technology Acceptance Model (TAM).
+The definition indicates that website quality refers to the essential concepts that a website must have and like by the Internet users.
+Thus, this study applied six quality dimensions taken from the Delone and McLean Model (D&M Model) and Technology Acceptance Model (TAM).
 Both models are robust models for the information system study.
 According to Delone and McLean (2003), information, system, and service quality are critical dimensions to ensure information system success.
 The study perceived that success can be measured when the users are satisfied with the website and willing to contribute to the NPO.
 Thus, adequate knowledge is needed to increase satisfaction (Khalid, 2021).

 Furthermore, the study has identified that the perceived usefulness (PU) and perceived ease of use (PEOU) from TAM are essential dimensions to be included in this study.
-TAM is also considered a robust model in information systems that predicts user acceptance of the computer-based system in various scenarios and organisational contexts.
-The study decided to include trust as a dimension to measure user satisfaction because trust has been repeatedly mentioned as a causal factor to website success, especially e-commerce (Kim, Ferrin, & Rhao, 2009).
+TAM is also considered a robust model in information systems to predict user acceptance of the computer-based system in various scenarios and organisational contexts.
+The study decided to include trust as a dimension to measure user satisfaction, because trust has been mentioned repeatedly as a causal factor to website success, especially e-commerce (Kim, Ferrin, & Rhao, 2009).
 Trust also shows a significant relationship to ensure website user satisfaction (Shin et al., 2013).

-Depleting the spirit to give among Malaysians is a sign of lacking love, sympathy, and rationale.
-This could threaten the country's efforts to uphold the Malaysia Family (Keluarga Malaysia) concept.
+Depleting the spirit to give among Malaysian is a sign of lacking love, sympathy, and rationale.
+This could threaten the country efforts to uphold the Malaysia Family (Keluarga Malaysia) concept.
 The Malaysian Family concept emphasises cultivating kindness to help members in need (Malaysian Family Concept, 2021).

 A caring society can be developed by nurturing the values of concern, tolerance, and the spirit to help.
-Thus, the study attempts to understand the effort made by the NPO to utilise the website to nourish the spirits of a caring society.
-The literature review showed many NPO website issues despite the low adoption rate with the current communication trend.
-For example, a study on the NPO website is less developed in a specific area, especially crowdsourcing (Gao, Barbier, & Goolsby, 2011), while others focus on social media (Nah & Saxton, 2013).
+Thus, the study attempts to understand the effort made by the NPO to utilise the website to nourish caring society spirits.
+The review from the literature showed that there are many NPO website issues despite the low adoption rate with the current communication trend.
+For example, a study on the NPO website is less developed in a specific area, especially crowdsourcing (Gao, Barbier, & Goolsby, 2011), while others are focusing on social media (Nah & Saxton, 2013).